 Does Your Mouse Cursor Have A Mind Of Its Own?

 You try to click and it doesn’t register a click.
 Maybe the cursor doesn’t move the way you want it to.
 This is a very common problem as the trackpad on your laptop sees more wear & tear than most other parts of your laptop.
 It is also at the front of the machine, so it is usually the first casualty of a liquid spill.
+A spilled drink goes right into the trackpad.
+Most trackpad malfunctions are from high humidity or liquid damage.

 We Can Replace Your Trackpad And Fix Your Problem